FAIRFIELD WOMEN’S CLUB

 9.5 The fiscal year shall be from June 1 to May 31, inclusive.

-Article X: Nomination and Elections
+Article X: Nominations and Elections

-10.2 The President shall appoint (1) general club member to serve as chairperson of the Nomination/Election Committee.
+10.2 The President shall appoint one (1) general club member to serve as chairperson of the Nomination/Election Committee.
 One (1) member shall be elected from the Executive Committee.
 Three (3) members shall be elected from the body at the February meeting.
-Anyone on the Nomination/Election Committee may be nominated for office, but after being nominated, said member shall resign from the Committee.
+Anyone on the Nomination/Election Committee may be nominated for office, but after being nominated, the said member shall resign from the Committee.
 The chairperson of the Nomination/Election Committee shall appoint a replacement.

 10.3 It is the purpose of the Nomination/Election Committee to present a slate of qualified candidate(s) for each office at the March General Meeting.
-The Committee is not required to nominate more than one (1) candidate for a given office, but may do so.
+The Committee is not required to nominate more than one (1) candidate for a given office but may do so.
 Nominations from the floor are in order for each office at the March meeting, providing consent by the nominee is given.
 No person may run for more than one office.
 If nominated for more than one office, the nominee must decline all but one nomination.

 10.4 The Nomination/Election Committee is responsible for reporting the results of the election after the ballots have been counted (see Section 10.5).